debanjan-G/Car-Rental-Website/README.md

 - **React**: For building dynamic and interactive user interfaces. ⚛️

+## Testing Payment Feature

+To test the payment feature in the application, use the dummy test card details provided by Instamojo.
+These details are meant for testing and will not process real transactions.

+### How to Obtain Test Card Details

+1. **Visit the Instamojo Documentation**: Go to the [Instamojo documentation](https://docs.instamojo.com) for information on testing payments.
+2. **Find Test Card Details**: Look for the section on test credentials to get the necessary card details for testing.

+**Note**: These test card details are provided by Instamojo and are only valid in the test environment.
+Ensure to replace these with real card details when going live.

+### Check out the live website here: https://urbanndrive.netlify.app/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started